Geography of Namibia: Namib Desert

 The Namib Desert is a broad expanse of hyper-arid gravel, gravel with no moisture, plains, and dunes that stretches along the entire coastline, which varies in width between 100 and many hundreds of kilometres.
 Areas within the Namib include the Skeleton Coast and the Kaokoveld in the north and the extensive Namib Sand Sea along the central coast.
-The sands that make up the sand sea are a consequence of erosional processes that take place within the Orange River valley and areas further to the south.
+The sands that make up the sand sea are a consequence of erosional processes that take place within the Orange River valley and areas farther to the south.
 As sand-laden waters drop their suspended loads into the Atlantic, onshore currents deposit them along the shore.
 The prevailing southwest winds then pick up and redeposit the sand in the form of massive dunes in the widespread sand sea, the largest sand dunes in the world.
 In areas where the supply of sand is reduced because of the inability of the sand to cross riverbeds, the winds also scour the land to form large gravel plains.
-In many areas within the Namib Desert, there is little vegetation except lichens found in the gravel plains, and in dry river beds where plants can access subterranean water.
+In many areas within the Namib Desert, there is little vegetation with the exception of lichens found in the gravel plains, and in dry river beds where plants can access subterranean water.

+"Fairy circles", which are circular patches of land barren of plants, varying between 22 and 12 m in diameter and often encircled by a ring of stimulated growth of grass, are found in the Namib, such as those near the Wolwedans desert camp.

 Great Escarpment

 The Great Escarpment swiftly rises to over 2000 m.
-Average temperatures and temperature ranges increase as you move further inland from the cold Atlantic waters, while the lingering coastal fogs slowly diminish.
+Average temperatures and temperature ranges increase as you move farther inland from the cold Atlantic waters, while the lingering coastal fogs slowly diminish.
 Although the area is rocky with poorly developed soils, it is nonetheless significantly more productive than the Namib Desert.
 As summer winds are forced over the Escarpment, moisture is extracted as precipitation.
-The water, along with rapidly changing topography, is responsible for the creation of microhabitats that offer a wide range of organisms, many of them endemic.
+The water, along with rapidly changing topography, is responsible for the creation of microhabitats which offer a wide range of organisms, many of them endemic.
 Vegetation along the escarpment varies in both form and density, with community structure ranging from dense woodlands to more shrubby areas with scattered trees.
-Several Acacia species are found here, as well as grasses and other shrub vegetation.
+A number of Acacia species are found here, as well as grasses and other shrub vegetation.